 Center for Discovery & Innovation seeking scientists to continue cancer, infectious disease and restorative health research

-Applications for CDI faculty positions will be accepted on a rolling basis throughout the remainder of this year and through the Spring of 2021.
+Applications for CDI faculty positions will be accepted on a rolling basis.

-To be considered for any Faculty position, please email the following to Dr. Robert Korngold, Deputy Director, CDI at Robert.Korngold@HMH-CDI.org : (1) Curriculum Vitae; (2) Description of proposed research activities; and (3) Names and contact information of at least three references
+To be considered for any Faculty position, please email the following to Dr. David Perlin, chief scientific officer and senior vice president of the CDI at david.perlin@HMH-CDI.org : (1) Curriculum Vitae; (2) Description of proposed research activities; and (3) Names and contact information of at least three references.

 The HMH-CDI is an Equal Opportunity Employer